ntheile/soundblock/readme.md

 ## Global Independent Music Index
 - Although the raw music file is owned and stored by the artists a global index of public data generate and includes
   - Hash of the raw music file
+  - Artists digital signature
+  - Pointer to the actual file locatiion
+  - License
   - Metadata about the song (ID3)
     - Song name
     - Artist name